Article

 embedded analyticsSaaScustomer-facing analyticsmulti-tenantdashboardscomparisonbuyers guide

-Short answer: the best embedded analytics tool for a SaaS product team in 2026 depends on how much control you need over data security, tenant isolation, and customer UX.
-QueryPanel is the strongest option for teams that want a Notion-like dashboard experience with an AI assistant and zero-trust data architecture.
-ThoughtSpot leads for enterprise teams with large data warehouse investments.
-Luzmo and Explo are strong choices for fast initial setup.
-Metabase works well for internal analytics on a budget.
+Short answer: the right embedded analytics tool for a SaaS product team in 2026 depends on your tenant model, data architecture, AI requirements, and how much UI control you need.
+QueryPanel is worth evaluating when you want a Notion-like dashboard experience, an AI assistant, and a zero-trust option for query execution.
+ThoughtSpot is a common fit for enterprise teams with large warehouse investments.
+Luzmo and Explo are often shortlisted for fast dashboard-first setup.
+Metabase can work for budget-sensitive or simpler embedded use cases, especially when internal analytics is also in scope.

 Key takeaways